bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 import CenteredImg from '@site/src/components/centered-img/CenteredImg';

 Bucketeer allows you to manage and track data related to different environments.
 To begin using Bucketeer, you need an account.
+For additional information regarding the available account types on Bucketeer, check the [Bucketeer account types](../best-practice/account-types).
 Ask the project administrator to create an account if you are a new team member.

 The following steps show how to create an account as an Admin.